Dilshan-H/Add-Music-Covers/README.md

 </center>

-This project allows you to add album cover images to your music files easily.
-It uses the Spotify API to retrieve album covers for your music files, and then adds the album covers to the music files automatically.
+This project allows you to add album cover images and other metadata to your local music files easily.
+It uses the Spotify API to retrieve metadata for your music files, and then adds the album covers and other information to the music files automatically.

+✅ **UPDATE**: Now `ADD-MUSIC-COVERS` supports adding following metadata to your files as well.
+- Song Title
+- Artist
+- Album
+- Genre
+- Year
+- Track Number

 <!-- Shield Badges -->